Thomas O. Enders: Assistant Under Secretary of State for Economic and Business Affairs, 1973–1976

 Henry Kissinger appointed Enders to the role of Assistant Secretary of State for Economic and Business Affairs in 1973.
 Ender's job was to corral the allies into a common approach to the energy crisis and prevent bilateralism from gaining the upper hand.
-The US spearheaded the International Energy Program (IEP) Agreement, underpinned by the International Energy Agency(IEA), which still exists today, as a counterweight to OPEC.
-To make the US credible on the IEA, Congress adopted America's first energy legislation in 1975 promoting conservation, renewable and alternative energy resources.
+The US spearheaded the International Energy Program (IEP) Agreement, underpinned by the International Energy Agency (IEA), which still exists today as a counterweight to OPEC.
+To make the US appear more credible on the IEA, the 94th US Congress enacted the Energy Policy and Conservation Act in 1975.
+It aimed to promote conservation, renewable and alternative energy resources.

 Canada was a key piece of the energy supply puzzle, lying in between the lower 48 states and the Alaskan North Slope.
 The US Government had chosen the Trans-Alaskan Pipeline System (TAPS) over the more efficient Trans-Canadian route, to avoid relying on Canada for such a vital resource.
 TAPS routed the oil pipeline from Prudhoe Bay to the Port of Valdez, then requiring transport via tanker to west coast ports.
-The Haida Nation, whose homeland is the Queen Charlotte Islands, protested that the passage of massively-laden oil tankers would create risks.
-Keenly conscious of the unique culture of the Haida Nation, Enders managed to impose on the US maritime shipping industry a 100-mile tanker exclusion zone from Cape St John, at least for a period of time.
+The Haida Nation, whose homeland is the Haida Gwaii Archipelago, protested that the passage of massively laden oil tankers would create risks.
+In the interest of preserving the lands of the Haida, Enders imposed a 100-mile tanker exclusion zone from Cape St John, at least for a period of time.

 Enders was also an enthusiastic supporter of Canada's development of its own energy resources.
-Enders felt that it made more sense to exploit the Alberta tar sands, for example, to serve proximate markets in the lower 48 than distant markets in Central and Eastern Canada.
+Enders felt that it made more sense to use the Alberta tar sands, for example, to serve proximate markets in the lower 48 than distant markets in Central and Eastern Canada.
 This preference for North-South trade where manifestly more efficient became a common theme of his approach on coal and electricity, dovetailing with the economic interests of provincial premiers.